 Deauville.
 Trouville and Honfleur - Driving along the `Flowered Coast`, three picture perfect towns stand out, the glamorous resort town of Deauville, home to the rich and famous, is a thriving vacation spot of luxury hotels, casinos, race tracks, golf courses and polo grounds.
 Its twin city, Trouville, separated from Deauville by the Touques river, is a more sedate fishing village.
 Both towns boast wide sandy beaches.
 Honfleur is the birthplace of impressionist painting.
 Honfleur is a charming harbor village with narrow timbered houses.
 Monet and Baudelaire are but two of the many artists who spend time in this 11TH century town.

 Mont St. Michel - The Abbey is perched precariously on a 264-foot high rocky islet connected to the mainland by a causeway.
 Surrounded by over half a mile of massive walls and reached by a steep climb up winding streets, it remains one of the greatest sightseeing attractions in Europe and the second most visited place in France after the Eiffel Tower.
 The Mont-St.Michel is also known for its tides, the highest on the continent, which race towards the isle at the speed of `galloping horses`.

 Paris and Normandy (D Day Beaches)

-Enjoy your vacation package in France beginning with a visit to Paris (the romantic City of Lights; experience The Louvre and shopping along the famous Champs Elysses, fine food and wine in abundance) and then rent a car and spend 3 nights at a chateaux or charming inn in Normandy to visit the D Day beaches and the Lower Normandy Coast.
+Enjoy your vacation package in France beginning with a visit to Paris (the romantic City of Lights; experience The Louvre and shopping along the famous Champs Elysses, fine food and wine in abundance) and then rent a car and spend 3 nights at a chateaux or charming inn in Normandy (visit the historic D-Day beaches and the Lower Normandy Coast).
 Return to Paris for your last night.
 This is a flexible vacation package.
 Select your number of nights in each city, desired hotel, rental car and activities.

 Price history for this itinerary (past 14 days):